shreyk2/points-tracker/README.md

 - [Maven Documentation](https://maven.apache.org/guides/index.html)

 ## Author
 This project is maintained by **Shrey K**.
-For questions or feedback, please feel free to reach out via GitHub.
+For questions or feedback, please feel free to reach out via email.

 ---